loftyshaky/search-enhancer-for-google/README.md

-A browser extension that adds infinite scrolling, site icons, server locations, "View image" button, "Download image" button and more to Google search.
+A browser extension that adds infinite scrolling, favicons, server locations, "View image" button, "Download image" button and more to Google search.

 ## Links